ZhiZe-ZG/zhize-zg.github.io/docs/_posts/FileFormatResearch/2024-04-06-introduction.md

 * 🆓📖 `.csv` [Comma-Separated values](/fileformatresearch/2024/04/21/csv): A simple markup language for representing tabular data.
 * 🆓📖 `.tsv` [Tab-Separated Values](/fileformatresearch/2024/04/21/tsv): A simple markup language for representing tabular data.
 Use horizontal tabs as delimiters.

+### OpenDocument File Formats

+These are open source office document formats.
+But its model is modeled after Microsoft Office.
+If you disregard the needs and patterns defined by Microsoft Office, there are many better alternatives available.
+But if you must imitate Microsoft Office and be completely open source, this is currently the best option.

+* 🆓📖 `.odf` [OpenDocument Formula](/fileformatresearch/2024/04/24/odf): A format to save math formula typesetting.
+* 🆓📖 `.odp` [OpenDocument Presentation](/fileformatresearch/2024/04/28/odp): An interactive graphic file format.
+* 🆓📖 `.odt` [OpenDocument Text](/fileformatresearch/2024/04/24/odt): An editable document file container format.

 ### Unix-like System Archive and Compression

 On Unix-like systems, archiving and compression are treated as two operations.
 Tar is responsible for archiving, and other softwares is responsible for compressing.
 This is a relatively complex process to use.